CreatorOS/Calling-Parent-Contracts/Learn.md

 # Calling Parent Contracts

-Parent contracts can be called directly, or by using the keyword `super`.

-By using the keyword `super`, all of the immediate parent contracts will be called.
+Let's create a Parent contract `A`:
+Here, we are using an `event` `Log` to emit logs.
+In our case, this will be useful for tracing function calls.

 ```
-// SPDX-License-Identifier: MIT
-pragma solidity ^0.8.3;

-/* Inheritance tree
-   A
- /  \
-B   C
- \ /
-  D
-*/

 contract A {
-    // This is called an event.
-You can emit events from your function
-    // and they are logged into the transaction log.
-    // In our case, this will be useful for tracing function calls.
     event Log(string message);

     function foo() public virtual {